CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 ```
 Where $d_{PS}$ is the distance from the planet to the Sun in meters, $d_{PO}$ is the distance from the planet to the observer in meters, $d_0$ is the same $d_0$ from before, $1 \text{ AU}$, and $\alpha$ is the phase angle of the planet in degrees.

 $q(\alpha)$ is known as the *phase integral*.
-If we assume planets to be ideally diffusely reflecting spheres, it is given as:
+If we assume planets to be ideally diffusely reflecting spheres, it is given as (the derivation is too difficult to go into detail):
 ```math
 q(\alpha) = \frac{2}{3}\left(\left(1- \frac{\alpha}{180\degree}\right)\cos(\alpha) + \frac{1}{\pi}\sin(\alpha)\right)\tag{67}
 ```